Google’s latest announcement shows the search engine’s continuing service for its mobile users:

 Google also gave examples of popups that probably would not be affected by the new signal (if used “responsibly”).

 Google has also added a signal that checks for app-install popups, a check they were previously experimenting with.
-This led to Google expanding their focus on popups and interstitials more widely.
+This led to Google expanding its focus on popups and interstitials more widely.

-Google says the new signal is still one of hundreds used to rank websites.
+Google says the new signal is still among the hundreds used to rank websites.
 A site with great content can still rank highly.
-However, come January 2017, sites that still provide poor user experiences with intrusive popups can expect lower site rankings.
+However, in January 2017, areas that always provide poor user experiences with intrusive popups can expect lower rankings.